rpestana18/data-structure-exercises/README.md

 # data-structure-exercises
 A repository to put all exercises about data structure (lists, queues, trees)

-Here you can find some excersises about data structure developed in some languages in order to understard the logic of these sctrucutes and their implementation with different languanges and their resources.
+Here you can find some exercises about data structure developed in some languages in order to understand the logic of these structures and their implementation with different languages and their resources.